5T33Z0/OC-Little-Translated/Content/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

    - Wake-up is **slow**, since RAM must be restored from disk.
    - Used when **battery is critically low**.

+> [!IMPORTANT]
+>
+> If you use Hibernation Mode 3 or 25, a sleepimage file will be created in `private/var/vm`.
+Based on the amount of RAM installed on your system, the sleepimage can grow big.
+On my system, which has 32 GB of RAM installed, the sleepimgae is about 17 GB in size.
+So, if you plan to enable Hibernation, make sure to have enough disk space available.
+To delete the current sleepimag, you can run `sudo rm /private/var/vm/sleepimage` and restart your system afterwards.
+A new sleepimage will be created the next time your system enter Hibernation.

 ## Prerequisites for enabling Hibernation on Hackintosh systems

 For hibernation to work successfully on Hackintoshes, there are a few prerequisites that *must* be met first: